veertuinc/anka-docs/intel/Troubleshooting/anka virtualization/error-55.md

 ## Solution

 The send buffer is likely exceeding.
 Normally it shouldn't be a critical error -- packet loss is being handled by the TCP stack of guest.
 But if the error rate is very high, it definitely could be a symptom of network problems happening in guests.
-If the occurrence of these errors is more than just a few log entries (10s every millisecond for example), you need to increase the value of `sysctl net.local.dgram.recvspace`
+If the occurrence of these errors is more than just a few log entries (10s every millisecond for example), you need to increase the value of `sysctl net.local.dgram.recvspace`.

 ```bash
 sudo echo -n '